abasener/VarImportFind/README.md

 Author: Abgail Basener
 4/8/2022

-The Matlab code will find the importance for predicting variables, using random forest.
+The MATLAB code will find the importance for predicting variables, using random forest.

 Runing:
 The program will run through multiple  leaf sizes to find the best size.
 Looking at error rates of the random forests.